 A health source of minerals, Aloe Vera supports a healthy cellular enzyme system and makes our metabolism function as it should be.
 There’s calcium for bones, teeth and cellular signaling; zinc and magnesium, which are essential for our metabolism, plus magnesium keeps your nerves, muscles, heart rhythm and bones healthy; chromium enhances insulin that provides energy to cells.
 Other minerals include copper, potassium, and sodium—the latter two help keep our electrolytes in balance.

 This wonder plan is a good source for vitamins A, C, D, E, B, B-1, B-2, B12, and folic acid.
 Vitamins A, C, and E are antioxidants that help to protect cells against heart disease and cancer, and the folic acid can help increase the antioxidants in other healthy foods to absorb vitamins and nutrients.
 Vitamins B-12 aids in maintaining a healthy cardiovascular and nervous system, along with serving multiple metabolic functions.

 SKIN REPAIR & HYDRATION

-Consumption of Aloe gel also improve the health of your skin and hair.
-It can treating acne and acne lesions, psoriasis, eczema, and other rashes, it also helps keep your skin supple and hydrated.
+Consumption of Aloe gel also improves the health of your skin and hair.
+It can treat acne and acne lesions, psoriasis, eczema, and other rashes, it also helps keep your skin supple and hydrated.

 Studies also show that Aloe vera has about 20 amino acids essential for the production of muscle tissues, 8 of which are not naturally produced by the body and must be supplemented in your diet.